 How do you receive your document after processing?

 When your passport, visa, consular declaration or legalised document is ready to be handed over, you can collect the document in person at the mission where you applied for it.
+You bring ID.
 You do not need to make an appointment.
 Do check the opening hours of the mission.
-(Note: at the Embassy in Ottawa you may also collect on a Wednesday morning: their consular department is otherwise closed on that day)
+NB. at the Embassy in Ottawa you may also collect on a Wednesday morning: their consular department is otherwise closed on that day.

 Or, you can opt to have either of these documents shipped by Canada Post or courier by submitting a prepaid self-addressed traceable envelope/label to an address of choice.
 Please see the notes below.